eldhoz515/AI-Tutor/README.md

 # GPT but for Video

 - Type in you query and get answers with videos
-- Powered by GPT, AWS POLLY and Remotion
+- Powered by GPT, Google, Pexels and AWS POLLY

 ## How to run
 ```